crystal-lang/crystal/index.md

 Interested?
 Read the [introduction](https://github.com/manastech/crystal/wiki/Introduction) or the [docs for developers](https://github.com/manastech/crystal/wiki/Developers).

 Questions or suggestions?
-Ask in our [Google Group](https://groups.google.com/forum/?fromgroups#!forum/crystal-lang)
+Ask in our [Google Group](https://groups.google.com/forum/?fromgroups#!forum/crystal-lang) or join our IRC channel #crystal-lang at irc.freenode.net

 #### Latest entries from our blog: